satra/NiPyPe-Paper/nipype_paper.rst

 of the growing number of parallel hardware configurations (multicore, clusters, clouds and supercomputers).

-5) Method sections are often inadequate for reproducing results.
+5) Method sections of journal articles are often inadequate for reproducing results.
 Several journals (e.g., PNAS, Science, PLoS) require mandatory submission of data and scripts necessary to reproduce results of the a study.
 However, most current method sections do not have sufficient details to enable a researcher knowledgeable in the domain to reproduce the analysis process.
 Furthermore, as discussed above, typical neuroimaging analyses integrate several tools and current analysis software do not make it easy to reproduce all the analysis steps in the proper order.
 This leaves a significant burden on the user to satisfy these journal requirements as well as ensure that analysis details are preserved with the intent to reproduce.

 Current solutions